Rogers Centre: Professional wrestling

 WWE has hosted WrestleMania at Rogers Centre twice.
-WrestleMania VI was held on April 1, 1990, with the main event being a title vs title match which saw the WWF Intercontinental Champion The Ultimate Warrior defeat the WWF World Heavyweight Champion Hulk Hogan, set the SkyDome attendance record of 67,678.
-The attendance record was broken when 68,237 attended Wrestlemania X8 on March 17, 2002, the main event seeing Triple H win the WWF Undisputed Championship against Canadian Chris Jericho.
+Under the former name of WWF, WrestleMania VI was held on April 1, 1990, with the main event being a title vs title match which saw WWF Intercontinental Champion The Ultimate Warrior defeat the World Heavyweight Champion Hulk Hogan, set the SkyDome attendance record of 67,678.
+The attendance record was broken when 68,237 attended WrestleMania X8 on March 17, 2002, the main event seeing Triple H win the Undisputed WWF Championship from Canadian Chris Jericho.

-In February 1999, the stadium hosted a taping for the February 13, 1999, episode of Raw (a special Saturday-night airing of Raw due to USA Network's coverage of the Westminster Kennel Club Dog Show), featuring Stone Cold Steve Austin being defeated by Mr. McMahon in a gauntlet match against The Corporation.
+In February 1999, the stadium hosted a taping for the February 13, 1999, episode of Raw (a special Saturday-night airing due to USA Network's coverage of the Westminster Kennel Club Dog Show), featuring Stone Cold Steve Austin being defeated by Mr. McMahon in a gauntlet match against The Corporation.
 It had the largest crowd in Raw history, with a reported attendance of 41,432.

-Concerts
+On March 1, 2025, WWE returned to the Rogers Centre to host Elimination Chamber.

+Music concerts

 The stadium has several concert configurations, including smaller Theatre (capacity 5,000 to 7,000) and Concert Hall (formerly SkyTent; capacity 10,000 to 25,000).
 Due to the stadium's design and building materials, the acoustics are poor, and the loudness/quality can vary greatly around the stadium.
-Its popularity with artists and fans has diminished over the years, and the Scotiabank Arena now hosts most major concerts.
+Its popularity with artists and fans has diminished over the years, and the Scotiabank Arena and Rogers Stadium now host most major concerts.
 The SkyTent, a group of acoustical curtain sails hoisted on rigging above the floor, helps reduce sound distortion and improve sound quality by dampening reverberations around the stadium.